Science Topics to Write About

 - Should we try to save babies born before 27 weeks?

 - How important is sleep to health?

 - Does screening for breast cancer really work?

 - Is there a link between breastfeeding and better health, or lower obesity rates?

-Government sponsored websites (which usually end in .gov) provide links to research articles, statistics, information about government policies, spending priorities, and laws.
+Government-sponsored websites (which usually end in .gov) provide links to research articles, statistics, and information about government policies, spending priorities, and laws.
 Here are some examples:

 - British Medical Research Council News and Publications: Gives recent publications, news, and podcasts of research supported by the British government.

 - Indian Council on Medical Research: The apex body in India for the formulation, coordination, and promotion of biomedical research.

 - National Science Foundation: U.S. Government agency that oversees the sciences and research.
 Find links to other U.S. agencies with information on agriculture, health and human services, the center for disease control, environmental services, Smithsonian museums, and space.